Dorval Alternative Home

 • The Senior and Alternative homes are integral components of their community.
 They are centrally located to encourage contact and a sense of belonging.
 Residents are strongly encouraged to take part in community activities.
 The relationships the residents have with their loved ones, staff, volunteers, and the community are essential.

 • Being open to the community makes it possible to create relationships with community, education, and recreational organizations.
 These relationships allow the residents to take part in activities within the community.
 Furthermore, the Dorval Alternative Home will include spaces reserved for community activities, which will also serve to promote closer relationships with the residents.
-The exterior spaces are also carefully planned, including a courtyard that is intended to serve as a space where the residents and the larger community can interact.

 Will there be volunteering opportunities at the MDA?